 Are university research organizations eligible to apply?
 Can a research unit apply if we provide evidence that our government partner is on board?

 No, university research organizations are not eligible to apply.
 The organization that will have responsibility for implementing the Innovation Project must be the primary applicant.
 However, the government agency or non-profit can identify a specific university or other research organization as the evaluation partner.
 That research unit can of course support the government or non-profit partner in the preparation of the application.

 Do non-profit organizations need to be based in California or could non-California organizations look for California-based partners?

 Organizations that have expertise in California and/or are supporting Californians are eligible to apply, regardless of where the organization is physically located, as long as the actual innovation project is located in California.

 Can a government agency or non-profit partner with a for-profit organization to carry out the project?

 How are research partners paired with applicant organizations?

 Following project selection, successful projects will be paired with a researcher who has relevant expertise for the policy innovation and scope of each project.
-The matching process will begin during final round interviews and be completed upon project selection, and we will do our best to ensure that the match is a good fit for both the organization and researcher.
+The matching process will begin during the review of the proposals and be completed upon project selection, and we will do our best to ensure that the match is a good fit for both the organization and the researcher.

 Applicants may also apply with a pre-identified research partner.
 Proposed projects that have already identified a research or evaluation partner should include this information in their proposal, including a completed evaluation budget using the template provided.